Volunteer

 MEDICAL

-Over the years of building houses, we have had a few minor medical issues arise, nothing very serious.
-We have also been fortunate to have MDs, Nurses and EMTs each year on the work crew.
-We are sorry to impose on the MDs, Nurses and EMTs but if you have these skills, we ask you to please notify us so we can assign you to the appropriate project and please bring a bag with your favorite first aid paraphernalia and let us know if you can help in an emergency.
+Over the years of building houses, we have had a few minor medical issues arise, but nothing very serious.
+We have also been fortunate to have MDs, Nurses and EMTs on the work crew each year.
+We are sorry to impose on the MDs, Nurses, and EMTs, but if you have these skills, we ask you to please notify us so we can assign you to the appropriate project.
+Please bring a bag with your favorite first aid paraphernalia and let us know if you can help in an emergency.
 If possible, we would prefer to have a medical professional on each of the job sites.
-We will inform all volunteers of the location and availability of emergency medical care and local hospital at our organizational meeting.
+At our organizational meeting, we will inform all volunteers of the location and availability of emergency medical care and local hospital.

 SAFETY